tomasmuller/openshift-neo4jtemplate/POST.md

 Hmmm that's interesting!
 Heroku doesn't have a place for persistent data across Heroku's dynos.
 (as said by James Ward here: http://stackoverflow.com/questions/7952324/heroku-worker-dyno-produces-file-how-to-read-it-from-web-dyno)

-9. To test the app with `mvn -P localhost jetty:run`, you must have to export the following variable:
+9. To test the app with `mvn -P localhost jetty:run`, you must have to export the following variable into your system:

   export OPENSHIFT_DATA_DIR=/some/dir/related/to/your/project/maybe

+10.